ducktheduck/vaccination-stats/README.md

-# infection-rate
+# vaccination stats
-A website that displays the infection rate in Romanian Counties
+A website that displays the Covid-19 Vaccination Stats in Romania